-Other: Technology - Maintaining all areas of technology including one-to-one student access at school and at home of devices, use of those devices, and familiarity with software and hardware.
+Other: STEAM: Science, Technology, Engineering, Arts, and Mathematics are all areas in which further development is needed.
+5% of our 5 th grade students score proficient on the 2024 MISA.
 Approximately 70% of our students do not have access to devices without the support of the school.
 This includes both Chromebooks and hotspots for internet services.
 The continued need for school support in the use of technology devices by our parents.
+The assignment of science instruction to homeroom teachers not necessarily specifically trained in science themes.
 The poverty and ESOL status of more than 85% of the student population and families.
 The fundamental change of assessing student performance through computers.
 Other: Continued use of standardized and consistent office referral data leading to options for response to behavior, including suspensions, mindfulness, and Restorative Practices approaches.
-Suspension rates are very low, currently no suspensions during the 23/24 school year.
+Suspension rates are very low, with only one student suspended during the 2024-2025 school year.
 Office referral data has improved this year but needs to be consistently applied year to year for consistent and reviewable data.
-Establishment of the Director of Student Wellness is in its second year Establishment of new routines for addressing student needs in the area of behavior management.
+Establishment of the Director of Student Wellness is in its third year Establishment of new routines for addressing student needs in the area of behavior management.